myplanet/headless-render/README.md

 Capture the content of the canvas elements in a given url and return an array of base64 data to be rendered into a file.
 Can be used for rendering the canvas drawings that created using front-end libraries (like [chart.js](http://www.chartjs.org/), [p5.js](https://p5js.org/), etc.) on the backend.

 Promise based.
-Uses Phantom.js and Casper.js for headless rendering and datauri for converting the given html to a datauri.
+Uses Phantom.js and Casper.js for headless rendering and datauri for converting the given html to datauri format.

 ## Examples